New Evidence about When to Neuter Your Dog

 It is an oversimplification to call these hormones “protective” or to suggest they promote “optimal” functioning.
 Longer exposure to them may protect agains some diseases (e.g. prostate cancer, urinary incontinence, some cancers in predisposed dogs), but this also increases the risk of other diseases (mammary cancer in females, prostatitis in males, etc.).
 The idea that the intact state is somehow optimal is a misconception that interferes with evidence-based decisions about when to neuter.

-11. Tamera Cole Stenson
+18. Tamera Cole Stenson says:

 Hi,